SPECT (Single Photon Emission Computed Tomography)

-Nuclear medicine tomographic imaging of perfusion and function.
+Nuclear medicine tomographic imaging that provides detailed 3D images of organ function and blood flow.

 What is SPECT?